Ryanel/Cedille/doc/Porting Architecture.md

 1. The code must start in assembly (in `init/start.s`, yes `.s`).
 Prefer nasm, then yasm, then as.
 The entry point is `_start` and should setup the stack.
 Then it calls `kernel_entry()`
 2. `kernel_entry()` must be void, and stored in `init/entry.c`.
-It needs to initialise the board to a point where all interrupts, paging, and other board setup is done and handled properly.
+It needs to initialize the board to a point where all interrupts, paging, and other board setup is done and handled properly.
 It can contain parameters, like r0,r1,r2 on ARM and multiboot data on x86
 3. `kernel_entry()` needs to then hand control over to `kmain()`.
 Do not expect `kmain()` to return.
 The execution is mostly out of your hands now.